DIY Mosquito Repellent That's Eco-Friendly, Safe, and *Actually* Effective

-If you find yourself spending significantly more time outdoors during the warmer summer months, you are not alone.
-While the average person spends most of their life indoors — 87 percent of it — or in a car (6 percent of the time), spending time outdoors has been proven to improve short-term memory, lower blood pressure, combat depression, anxiety, and bad moods.
-But though there are so many reasons to get outside during summer, the rise of summer bugs might just be enough to keep you inside.
+While the average person spends most of their life indoors — 87 percent of it, in fact — spending time outdoors has been proven to improve short-term memory, lower blood pressure, combat depression, anxiety, and bad moods.

-With so many health benefits to spending time outdoors, don’t let the threat of mosquito bites keep you within the four walls of your own home.
-Sure, mosquitoes can be annoying (at their best) and downright scary (at their worst), but we all deserve to enjoy time outdoors without worrying about mosquito-borne diseases such as malaria or Zika.
+Mosquitoes can be annoying (at best) and downright scary (at worst), but we all deserve to enjoy time outdoors without worrying about mosquito-borne diseases such as malaria or Zika.
 Luckily, there are a few natural remedies you can try out before resorting to toxic mosquito-prevention products like DEET.

 A combination of soybean oil and lemongrass oil has also been found to be effective in killing the following species of mosquitoes: Aedes Aegypti, Culex Quinquefasciatus, and Anopheles Dirus.

-Fun fact: Mosquitoes despise the smell and taste of vinegar.
-Too bad we can’t plant vinegar plants around the perimeter of the yard, huh?
-For this reason, bottled apple cider vinegar is an effective, natural mosquito repellent that will keep those nasty bugs away.
+Fun fact: mosquitoes despise the smell and taste of vinegar.
+Too bad we can’t plant vinegar plants around the perimeter of the yard!
+For this reason, bottled ACV is an effective, natural mosquito repellent that will keep those nasty bugs away.

-For an extra added dose of prevention, add anywhere from 20-30 drops of an anti-mosquito essential oil.
-Some essential oils that will complement this mixture include lavender, peppermint, or rosemary oils.
+For extra prevention, add 20 to 30 drops of an anti-mosquito essential oil, such as lavender, peppermint, or rosemary oils.

 Does homemade mosquito repellent also keep away other bugs?